mrmrcoleman/autocon2_workshop/docs/6_Configuration_Assurance_Netpicker.md

 ## Import devices from NetBox

-To get started we need to tell NetPicker about our devices.
+To get started we need to tell Netpicker about our devices.
 Now that we have NetBox as our Network Source of Truth, we'll be importing our devices from NetBox into Netpicker.

 First log-in to Netpicker and click on `Add Device`